malero/SpaceBase/README.md

 **NEW CONSTRUCTION ITEMS**

 1. The terminal for the human resources research project
-2. Killbot Controller - Allows you to make a Killbot for 5,000 matter(They can only be assign to security.
-Added robot themed 30+ first/last names)
+2. Killbot Controller - Allows you to make a Killbot for 5,000 matter(They can only be assigned to security.
+Added robot themed 30+ first/last names & Killbot space travel)